OnboardingETHCR/Testing-Onboarding/modulo3/modulo3-1.md

 # 🧱 Solidity Fundamentals

-Welcome to your first deep dive into Solidity — the primary programming language used to build smart contracts on Ethereum.
+Welcome to your first deep dive into Solidity, the primary programming language used to build smart contracts on Ethereum.
 Since you’ve completed Modules 1 and 2, you already understand the foundations of blockchain and Ethereum.
 Now it’s time to learn how to express logic directly on-chain.

 This section is all about understanding the **language fundamentals** that power decentralized applications (dApps).
 We’ll explore: